balena-io/debugging-masterclass/README.md

 been granted access to.
 This includes the alteration of service and environment variables and configurations (both application and device).

-Whilst this sounds like a limitation, it in fact ensures that a device being investigated for an issue cannot be unduly altered or modified.
+Whilst this sounds like a limitation, it ensures that a device being investigated for an issue cannot be unnecessarily altered or modified.
 Support investigations are intended as an avenue of exploration and research for ensuring that issues are categorized to allow improvements to the product surface such that these issues are eliminated.